If You're Growing Out Your Brows, Here's How to Make It Easier on Yourself

 1. Practice patience.

 It's going to take more than a few months of not touching your brows to see major growth—in fact, in our experience, we tend to see the biggest spurt after the one-year mark.
 Don't get frustrated, because it's worth the wait.
-In the meantime, work with what you've got by using makeup to shape and groom.
+In the meantime, work with what you've got by using an eyebrow pencil to shape and groom.

 3. On that note, make sure your hormone and nutrient levels are in check.